microsoft/entref-spring-boot/README.md

 This solution uses three kinds of models: `Person`, `Title`, and `Principal`.
 The `Person` model represents a person who participates in media, either in front of the camera or behind the scenes.
 The `Title` represents the title of the piece of media, be it a movie, a TV series, or some other kind of media.
 Finally, the `Principal` model and its derivative child class `PrincipalWithName` represent the intersection of Person and Title, ie. what a particular person does or plays in a specific title.

-To meaningfully access this IMDb dataset and these models, this solultion provides the following API:
+To meaningfully access this IMDb dataset and these models, this solution provides the following API:

 + `/people`
   + `POST` - Creates a person, and returns information and ID of new person